jeffreytse/jekyll-jeffreytse-blog/_posts/2021-11-10-the-handbook-of-redis.md

 127.0.0.1:6379> lpush users baz
 (integer) 3

+# Get the length of list
 127.0.0.1:6379> llen users
 (integer) 3

+# Get a range of elements of list
 127.0.0.1:6379> lrange users 0 10
 1) "foo"
 2) "bar"